Take the One Tonne Challenge!

 The UK has set a target of 'net zero' carbon emissions by 2050.
 Reaching that target will mean significantly decreasing the amount of fossil fuels we burn, with the bulk of the reduction happening in the next 10-15 years.
 The UK's current plan is to reduce emissions to 78% of 1990 levels by 2035.

 The average household in Petersfield is responsible for 18.8 tonnes of carbon emissions a year, according to the brilliant and user friendly Impact Tool.
-Households in surrounding villages average a bit more than this, typically around 20 tonnes, presumably because more houses there have oil and LNG boilers.
+Households in surrounding villages average a bit more than this, typically around 20 tonnes, presumably because due to a greater dependence on oil and LNG boilers.

 That’s a reduction of 11.6 tonnes, or 62%, per household over the next 14 years.*

 If each household in the Petersfield area reduced its emissions by one tonne every year, we could meet this target with two years to spare.
 Is it possible?
-It's a challenge - but we think it is possible.
+It's a challenge - but we think can be achieved.

-Of course, each household is different and will have its own ideas about how to go about it; some will start by replacing their car with an EV, others might start by flying less, having a vegetarian day each week, or installing energy efficiency measures in their homes.
+Of course, each household is different and will take a different approach; some will start by replacing their car with an EV, others might start by flying less, having a vegetarian day each week, or installing energy efficiency measures in their homes.

 Some of the savings will happen automatically as supply chains and producers decarbonise, for example each year the electricity supply includes more wind and solar.